joshbegley/nyt-latest/previous.md

 https://nytimes.com/live/2026/01/02/world/switzerland-ski-resort-fire/heres-the-latest

 **Live Updates: Swiss Officials Search for Answers in Deadly New Year’s Fire**\
 `About 40 people were killed and more than 100 others injured in the blaze at a bar in a resort town.
-The authorities were trying to pinpoint the cause of the fire and identify bodies.`\
+The authorities were trying to pinpoint the cause and identify bodies.`\
 https://nytimes.com/live/2026/01/02/world/switzerland-ski-resort-fire

 **Five Laws Going Into Effect for New York in 2026**\